Department of Sustainability

-The Office of Sustainability will create policies and programs to create a healthy, low-carbon, climate resilient and environmentally just city.
-The Office promotes the following citywide goals:
+The Department of Sustainability will create policies and programs to create a healthy, low-carbon, climate resilient and environmentally just city.
+The Department promotes the following citywide goals:

 1) A carbon neutral city by 2050, with the following interim targets.